promodel/reldna/README.md

 DNA Electrostatics in R
 ============================================================

-Fast algorithm of calculation of DNA electrostatics was developed in 1999.
+Fast algorithm of calculation of DNA electrostatics was developed in [our laboratory](http://promodel.icb.psn.ru/publab/?q=en/node/5) in 1999.
 Since then we have looked through regulatory elements of many genomes and show that electrostatical properties of regulatory DNA sites could explain a lot of features of DNA-protein recognition process.

 All analysis in that papers was done with Matlab, which is not free.
 Active development of R and Bioconductor project especially make us to migrate our code to R/Bioconductor, so it will be much more accessible to bioinformatics community.